intezer/docker-ida/README.md

 ## Notes
 - Tested with IDA 6.9
 - You are required to read the [IDA License Agreement](https://www.hex-rays.com/products/ida/ida_eula.pdf) prior to using this project.
+- More information on our blog post: http://blog.intezer.com/docker-ida